rom-rb/rom-rb.org/source/doc-pages/introduction/why.md

+### Flexibile
-If you care about clarity, explicitness and structured approach to handling data and persistence you probably want to give ROM a try.
-With ROM you design your domain layer like you want, it's not coupled to the structure of your database.
+The single biggest reason to use ROM is to have the freedom to design the domain layer however you like -- you aren't tied to the structure of your database.
+This flexibility is of primary concern to ROM.

-It also makes it easy to work with different datasources by giving you a minimum infrastructure to support it.
-It avoids high-level abstractions that are great in the beginning and a horror later on.
-Its adapters are based on battle-tested and powerful libraries like `Sequel` giving you a very stable foundation.
-It can be easily integrated with full-stack frameworks like Rails or used "standalone" in other use cases.
-Oh, it's fast too and highly optimizable.
+### Powerful
+ROM makes it easy to work with different datasources.
+A minimum structure is provided with more adapters being created every day.
+The primary adapter, [`rom-sql`](https://github.com/rom-rb/rom-sql), is built on the battle-tested [`Sequel`](https://github.com/jeremyevans/sequel) library which is stable and brings with it immediate support for many different types of databases.

+### Small
+Each piece of ROM is small and understandable making it easier to find what you need when adding the library to your project.

+### Explicit
+ROM favors explicit definition of components using the included DSL.

+### Usable
+Small, explicit objects make it easy to use ROM objects as dependencies of your objects.
+The interfaces are kept simple to encourage reuse and encapsulation.

+### Fast
+It's early for ROM yet, but initial benchmarks show promising performance when compared to other data access libraries.